-In a biological experiment, there are several different variables that help a scientist discover new information.
-The independent variable is the aspect of the experiment that is changed or manipulated to find out an answer, while the dependent variable is the part of the experiment that is affected by the change in the independent variable.
+In biological experiments, standardized variables are those that remain the same throughout the experiment.
+But there are several different variables that help a scientist discover new information.
+The independent variable is the aspect of the experiment that is changed or manipulated to find an answer, while the dependent variable is the part of the experiment that is affected by the change in the independent variable.

-If there is a group of 25-year-old men and a group of 45-year-old men being tested, their diets, exercise programs and stress levels must be the same.
-Diet, exercise and stress are standardized variables -- the variable is kept constant, or "standardized," for each group.
-Of course, that's not so easy to achieve, so this is an instance where you might find a connection between age and weight loss, but maybe not a causation.
+If there is a group of 25-year-old men and a group of 45-year-old men being tested, researchers must attempt to keep everyone’s diets, exercise programs and stress levels the same.
+Diet, exercise and stress in this example are standardized variables - the variable is kept constant, or "standardized," for each group.
+Of course, that is not necessarily possible to achieve in reality, so this is an instance where you might find a connection between age and weight loss, but maybe not a causation.

 Allow Broad Application

 With standardized variables, experimental results can be interpreted more easily across an entire population.
 If an experiment studies how well a certain seed grows in heavy rainfall versus light rainfall, then factors such as light, heat, planting depth and fertilizer must be standardized.
 If they are standardized, then the experimenter can say the results would apply anywhere these seeds are planted.